 “Success doesn’t necessarily come from breakthrough innovation, but from flawless execution.
 A great strategy along won’t win a game or a battle; the win comes from basic blocking and tackling.” ~ Naveen Jain

-How are you approaching institutional sustainability?
+How are you using a balanced approach to support institutional sustainability?